iggnas/linux-catgirl-edition/README.md

 - Clang;
 - No prink() support.
 This reduces size (no more strings) and reduces overhead where printk() calls are plenty (eg during boot, resume);
 - Scheduler debugging removed;
-- Trim unused headers to help LTO and optimization if headers are disabled.
+- Trim unused headers to help LTO and optimization if headers are disabled

 ... aaaand much more (probably).